ashtonbassett/ece230-lab-11/README.md

 ### What is different between edge and level sensitive circuits?

+Edge sensitive circuits repsond to a change in a singal's voltage, while level sensitive respond to a specific voltage level.

 ### Why is it important to declare initial state?

+Because when circuit powers up, the state of a flip-flop is random.

 ### What do edge sensitive circuits let us build?

+It is used to build sequential digital systems.